Jackie Barrett: Awards and honours

-Jackie Barrett was Sport Nova Scotia "Individual Male Athlete of the Year" runner-up for 1999-2000 and 2007–2008.
+Jackie Barrett was Sport Nova Scotia "Individual Male Athlete of the Year" runner-up for 1999–2000 and 2007–2008.

 In 2015, Jackie was the first Special Olympian to be a Northern Star Award nominee.

 Jackie was named Special Olympics Canada "Male Athlete of the Year" in 2000 and 2015, and "Dr. Frank Hayden Athlete Lifetime Achievement Award" recipient in 2015.

-In 2019, Jackie was inducted into the Nova Scotia Sport Hall of Fame, becoming the first Special Olympian in its history to receive this honour.
+In 2019, Jackie was inducted into the Nova Scotia Sport Hall of Fame, becoming the first Special Olympic Athlete in its history to receive this honour.

 On September 1, 2021, Jackie was invested into Order of Newfoundland and Labrador, the first Special Olympian to receive that province's highest civilian honour.

-Jackie was officially inducted into Canada's Sports Hall of Fame through a virtual ceremony on October 3, 2021, a first Special Olympian and fifth Halifax native to receive Canada's highest permanent sports honour.
+Jackie was officially awarded the Order of Sport, marking induction into Canada's Sports Hall of Fame through a virtual ceremony on October 3, 2021.
+He was the first Special Olympics athlete and fifth Halifax native to receive Canada's highest permanent sports honour.

 On October 22, 2022, Jackie was inducted into the "Newfoundland and Labrador Sports Hall of Fame", becoming the first Special Olympian to be an inductee to three provincial and national "Hall of Fames".